Dropbox Developer Platform

 Through iterations guided by user validation and feedback, I arrived at an optimum solution given the technical constraints.

-I grouped the identifiers and the quarantine action in one place at the high-visibility top area of the page.
-I emphasized the the test status with a pill placed next to the test name.
+I grouped the identifiers and the quarantine action in one place at the top of the page.
+I emphasized the the test status with a color-coded status pill placed next to the test name.

-I included the Quarantine/Unquaratine status change button close to the status indicator pill in the high-visibility section.
+I included the Quarantine/Unquaratine request button in the high-visibility section.

 For exploring historical runs and pass rates we were able to pull basic data from third-party apps and display it in clickable iFrames.
 We presented build data in a dashboard with deep links to build logs in Changes.
 Given the technical constraints, we adopted this as the MVP and planned to address it with post-launch user research and possible further refinement.